 In response to the global conversation around race that unfolded in 2020, and the resultant growing calls for organisations to do better when it comes to confronting racism, DCA is undertaking research to understand how Australian organisations can most effectively address racism at work.

-Today's workforce comprises of people from all manner of cultural, ethnic, religious and national backgrounds and identities.
+Today's workforce is comprised of people from numerous cultural, ethnic, religious, and national backgrounds and identities.

-Cultural diversity, cultural capability, and global experience in senior executive ranks are increasingly being recognised as valuable, sought after assets.
-A culturally diverse and capable leadership team can assist an organisation to broaden its strategic perspective, identify and enter new local and global markets, innovate, achieve business goals in culturally diverse business settings, and generate high performing multi-national and multicultural teams.
+Increasingly, organisations are recognising the value of cultural diversity, cultural capability, and global workforce experience.
+Organisations that are culturally diverse and inclusive can broaden their strategic perspective, identify and enter new local and global markets, innovate, achieve business goals in culturally diverse business settings, and generate high performing multi-national and multicultural teams.